kinode-dao/kinode-book/src/cookbook/talking_to_the_outside_world.md

 ## WebSockets Server with Reply Type

 One constraint of Kinode's default [WebSockets server Push](#websockets-server) is that it breaks the [Request/Response](../process/processes.md#requests-and-responses) pairing.
-This is because when the server cannot specify is expects a Response back: all Pushes are Requests.
+This is because when the server cannot specify it expects a Response back: all Pushes are Requests.

 Use the following pattern to allow the WebSocket client to reply with a Response: